astrofrog/mpl-scatter-density/README.rst

 This package requires `Numpy <http://www.numpy.org>`_, `Matplotlib
 <http://www.matplotlib.org>`_, and `fast-histogram
 <https://github.com/astrofrog/fast-histogram>`_ - these will be installed
 by pip if they are missing.
-Both Python 2.7 and Python 3.x are supported.
+Both Python 2.7 and Python 3.x are supported, and the package should work correctly on Linux, MacOS X, and Windows.

 Usage
 -----